At the beginning of the last decade, Roeda’s winemaking centre had high water consumption levels considering its vinification capacity.

-The reduction of grape must pipes section in 40%, in such long pipelines it was challenging and it cause some fear, especially when we use part of the grape stalks in.
-To achieve this success it was also important to substitute the must pumps by new lobular pumps, which can handle gently the grape must but also handle more pressure in the pipeline.
+The reduction of grape must pipes section by 40%, in such long pipelines was challenging and caused some fear, especially when we used part of the grape stalks.
+To achieve this success it was also important to substitute the must pumps with new lobular pumps, which can handle gently the grape must but also handle more pressure in the pipeline.

-There hundreds of wineries spread all over Portugal that still use must pipes with 129 mm, because historically all the wine presses had this section, and all the wineries pipe engineering start from that section.
+There are hundreds of wineries spread all over Portugal that still use must pipes with 129 mm, because historically all the wine presses had this section, and all the wineries’ pipe engineering started from that section.

-Easily medium to low crushing winery can go to 80 mm sections – as we did in our smaller wineries like Vargellas – but the big lesson is that bigger wineries can diminish their water consumptions as well as detergents drastically by reduce to 100 mm section pipes.
+Easily medium-to-low crushing wineries can go to 80 mm sections – as we did in our smaller wineries like Vargellas – but the big lesson is that bigger wineries can diminish their water consumption as well as detergents drastically by reducing to 100 mm section pipes.

-We are still looking for training staff, mainly temporary staff that still works in our wineries during harvest, with the main goal of good practicing in water utilization in wineries.
+We are still looking for training staff, mainly temporary staff that still works in our wineries during harvest, with the main goal of good practices in water utilization in wineries.

 Any other wine producer or production methods that require this type of equipment.